KieranBond/MiniSpotify/README.md

 Feel free to [buy me a coffee!](https://www.buymeacoffee.com/KieranB) or contribute to the [Funding Pool on Paypal](https://paypal.me/pools/c/8lndfh7YyZ)

 It'll help me/us find more time to work on this and things like this.

+## Changes

+ * All the files used for the ui were stored into /MiniSpotifyPlayerUI.fig  (figma file).
+ * Recolored the UI to match spotifys desktop application colors.
+ * Replaced all UI icons for higher quality ones.